pyenv-win/pyenv-win/README.md

    - cmd.exe: `git clone https://github.com/pyenv-win/pyenv-win.git "%USERPROFILE%\.pyenv"`
 - **With [Chocolatey](https://chocolatey.org/packages/pyenv-win)**
    - `choco install pyenv-win` (this also installs all environment variables)
- - **With Installer (experimental)**
-   - Run this in a PowerShell terminal to download and install pyenv (also installs all environment variables)
-     - `Invoke-WebRequest -UseBasicParsing -Uri "https://raw.githubusercontent.com/pyenv-win/pyenv-win/pyenv-win/install-pyenv-win.ps1" -OutFile "./install-pyenv-win.ps1"; "./install-pyenv-win.ps1"`

-### Finish the installation

 **NOTE:** If you are running Windows 10 1905 or newer, you might need to disable the built-in Python launcher via Start > "Manage App Execution Aliases" and turning off the "App Installer" aliases for Python